-Fibrosis is the result of scarring in the connective tissues and cysts are fluid-filled spaces or sacs within the breast tissue.
+Fibrosis is the result of scarring of the connective tissues and cysts are fluid-filled spaces or sacs within the breast tissue.
 These changes can cause areas of lumpiness, thickening, tenderness, nipple discharge or pain in the breast.
 If they are painful, cysts can be treated by taking out the fluid with a needle and syringe, but they often refill with fluid again.

-Very rarely benign tumours and cysts may contain cancer within them so it is important for women with breast lumps and cysts to have radiological tests and be assessed indiviually by Dr Girardi, a specialist breast surgeon, who may be able to provide expert advice on how to manage these problems.
+Very rarely benign tumours and cysts may contain cancer within them so it is important for women with breast lumps and cysts to have radiological tests and be assessed individually by Dr Girardi, a specialist breast surgeon, who may be able to provide expert advice on how to manage these problems.